aws-samples/amazon-neptune-samples/gremlin/ogma-neptune/README.md

 find . -type f -name index.html | xargs sed -i '' 's/PROXY_API_URL/https:\/\/7brms4lx43.execute-api.us-east-2.amazonaws.com\/test/g'
 ```

+For Windows:

+- Open "index.html"
+- Locate the line where the "PROXY_API_URL" variable is set.
+- Update the value to `https://<API-Gateway-Endpoint>/test`

 Once you have replace the value of placeholder `PROXY_API_URL` in visualize-graph.html file, upload the file to S3 using below command.

 ```